Gizra/drupal-starter/README.md

 ## Multidev environment and search

-For client projects, often we need to create new Pantheon environment for various purposes.
+We often need to create a new Pantheon environment,  along with its own Elasticsearch index.
 Sometimes we need search in those environments.

 Steps to cover this use-case: